8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 With that said, I decided to throw some of the cash into the extended market fund in my taxable brokerage account.
 This should cause the fair market value of each holding to be within the bands at the highest level; buying the dip (compared to highest fair market value to date), as it were.

 My insurance deductibles pie has also hit the target value.
 I plan to start an emergency fund pie as well.
 The target value for the emergency fund pie will be roughly 3 to 6 months and use either the Mark 1.1 or 1.2 setups.
-I'll also continue holding 3 to 6 months worth of cash as runway.
+I’m hoping to bring my cash balance to be closer to only one month.

+Over the year, that will increase as I save for a bulk deposit to potentially go to the Roth IRA.

 ## Taxes

 Given the tax-related situation that's happening right now I'm planning to create a list of all the folks I may receive tax-related forms from as a sort of checklist.

+The schedule for most documents is by the end of February, all tax documents should be available.

 ## FI experiments